A History of Dental Troubles

 George Washington experienced problems with his teeth throughout his adult life.
 Although he regularly used dental powders and a toothbrush similar to our own, his tooth loss persisted.

+Were George Washington's dentures really made of wood?
 Separate fact from fiction and learn more about George Washington and his troublesome teeth.
-Were his dentures really made of wood?

 Despite his legendary physical strength and iron constitution, George Washington’s failing teeth were a source of regular suffering throughout his entire life.
 At age 24, Washington recorded in his diary that he paid 5 shillings to a “Doctr Watson” who removed one of his teeth.
 Letters and diary entries later in his life make regular reference to aching teeth, lost teeth, inflamed gums, ill-fitting dentures, and a host of other dental miseries.
 Payments to dentists and purchases of toothbrushes, teeth scrapers, denture files, toothache medication, and cleaning solutions are also regularly present in Washington’s communications throughout his life.